dangnh0611/calculator/README.md

 Simple calculator write with C++,using Qt cross-platform application framework/widget toolkit(https://en.wikipedia.org/wiki/Qt_(software))

-Qt is cross-paltform,so the source code can be build on other platforms(Window,MacOS,Android,..)
+Qt is cross-pltform,so the source code can be build on other platforms(Window,MacOS,Android,..)

 -Create and compile/make by Qt Creator 4.8

--Bunding by linuxdeployqt tool (https://github.com/probonopd/linuxdeployqt)
+-Bundling by linuxdeployqt tool (https://github.com/probonopd/linuxdeployqt)

 ## Cross-platform:Android,Window,Linux